Nikky0910/Readme-generator/README.md

 ## Usage

 Please refer to the following video on how to use the application:

+<a href = "https://drive.google.com/file/d/1NLlk2vz4B3eq549nMskXXrElWJMKYJ4X/view"> Click here to watch the video</a>

 ## License